drand/draffle/README.md

 Copy it, and stick it in the field called `contractAddress` found in [./src/config.ts](./src/config.ts).

 To run the webapp locally, you can run `npm start`.
 It will start a React webapp on `http://localhost:1234` which can be accessed from your browser.
+It may take a few seconds to load the initial state as it gets blocks from the last 24h.
+For local testing, you may want to reduce the draw frequency to a few blocks (rather than waiting 24 hours!) in the `scheduleNext()` function of [./contracts/DRaffle.sol](./contracts/DRaffle.sol).

 ## Running a local testnet
 You can also easily run a local testnet using [Ganache](https://trufflesuite.com/ganache/).